WA-Department-of-Agriculture/washi/README.md

 #### All WaSHI standard colors

-This palette is primarily to access individual brand colors for fonts, table headers, graphic backgrounds, etc. These colors are not accessible to those who may have color blindness.
+This palette is primarily to access individual brand colors for fonts, table headers, graphic backgrounds, etc. These colors, when used together in plots, are not accessible to those who may have color blindness.

 Individual colors can be accessed with `washi_pal[["standard"]][["green"]]`.